canonical/kafka-operator/docs/tutorial/use-kafka-connect.md

 ---
 myst:
   html_meta:
-    description: "Use Kafka Connect for ETL workloads - move data between PostgreSQL and OpenSearch using charmed Apache Kafka."
+    description: Use Kafka Connect for ETL workloads - move data between PostgreSQL and OpenSearch using charmed Apache Kafka.
 ---

 (tutorial-kafka-connect)=

 # 6. Use Kafka Connect for ETL

 This is a part of the [Charmed Apache Kafka Tutorial](index.md).